Tochmekh would eventually be dissolved at the beginning of the 2nd Five Year Plan in 1933, three years after 1 and 2GCHZ were established.

 In a radio broadcast on Canton's WHBC station in 1949, it was reported that Karl Krumm had died in October 1949, but that seven of the watchmakers from the Russian expedition, all residents of Canton, were still living; namely, Burt Beebout, James Davis, Alfred Fravel, Victor Roust, Louis Rymanat, Albert Shoutz and William Woessner.
 There was a strong possibility that William Goodenberger was also still living, but that could not be verified.

-The actual body ordering production is difficult to pinpoint, but was most likely either the Council of Labor and Defence, or the Supreme Economic Council (which begat later Commissariat's).
+The actual body ordering production is difficult to pinpoint, but was most likely either the Council of Labor and Defence, or the Supreme Economic Council.
+From 1932 the following Commissariat's and institutes took over direct responsibility.

 - НКТП - 1932 to 1936 People's Commissariat of Heavy Industry.